 Mexican Cheesy Crockpot enchilada casserole is comfort food times 1,000!
-Packed with ground beef, tomatoes and more the flavors are great for dinner.
+Packed with ground beef, tomatoes and more the flavors are great for dinner with your family.
+NO layering required like our enchilada lasagna recipe but still the same great flavors.
+Make spicy or leave mild.

 Crockpot enchilada casserole is so tasty!
 A hearty one pot meal that’s cheesy and easy to prepare in the morning.
-Just one of many easy Crockpot recipes we have here on The Typical Mom blog. (affiliate links present)
+Just one of many easy Crockpot recipes we have here on The Typical Mom blog. (affiliate links present, originally published 8/21)

 Crockpot Mexican Casserole